 Spend a few hours at an aid station, and I guarantee you’ll come away with at least one new technique you’ll want to try.

 Pro tip: if you know what fluid you want, shout it out.
-No volunteer has ever intentionally given a racer who wanted sports drink a cup of water (or vice versa), but if they don’t know until the last-minute what you want, you can easily get the wrong thing.
+No volunteer has ever intentionally given a racer who wanted sports drink a cup of water (or vice versa), but if the volunteer doesn’t know what the runner wants until the last-minute, it is easy to end up with the wrong thing.

 If you shout out ‘water’ when you’re 10 feet away from the aid tables, your chances of getting the right thing greatly increases.